0xGamer/link-management/README.md

 # Node User API
 A simple user management API written using javascript.
+The client is written in react and is deployed to https://node-user-api.vercel.app

 ## Structure
-- Stack: Nodejs and expressjs
+- Stack: Backend: Nodejs and expressjs, Front End: Reactjs with vite
 - Testing: jest and supertest
 - Database: MongoDB (Atlas)
 - Other tools: